felicitybrammer/pet-matcher/README.md

 ## User Story

+I am looking to adopt a pet but I don’t want to spend time searching and clicking through large databases.
+I want to be able to to enter my preferences and search criteria, and to have my results saved to my profile.
+I want to be able to come back to the webpage and have my results be saved in on my profile page.

 ## User Workflow

+WHEN I log in to my profile
+THEN I see a list of summary cards with photos for each pet WHEN I choose to take the matching quiz
+THEN I have the option to select my preferences by checking boxes WHEN I submit my quiz
+THEN my best matches are displayed
+WHEN I log out and log back in
+THEN my matches are persistent

 ## Technologies Used

+- MongoDb
+- Express
+- React
+- Node.js
+- GraphQL
+- Apollo
+- JavaScript
+- React-bootstrap

 ## Wireframe

 ## Challenges

+- New skills and technologies - we chose a challenging project idea and had to work hard to find ways to solve problems that we had not encountered in lessons.
+- Reading documentation and Stack Overflow - sometimes helpful and sometimes way too much information!

 ## Successes

+- Planning: We planned extensively and did not move to work on the client side until our back end code was fully tested and complete
+- Collaboration: We worked together on all the initial code and planning
+- Communication: We communicated ALL the time
+- New Ideas: We got to try some new ideas and to try writing code that was different from the lessons

 ## Directions for Future Development

 ## Screenshots of Web Application

 ## Links

 ## Closing Remarks